How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 Diagonal Checkerboard Layout

-A diagonal checkerboard layout rotates the tile pattern at a 45-degree angle.
-This creates more visual movement and can help compact spaces feel larger.
+A diagonal layout rotates the pattern 45 degrees, creating more visual movement and making compact spaces feel larger.
+It is popular in entryways, bathrooms, powder rooms, narrow hallways, and small foyers.

-Accurate measurements help avoid shortages, excess waste, and layout issues.
-Start by measuring the length and width of the room.
-Multiply those numbers to calculate the square footage.
+Accurate measurements prevent shortages and layout surprises.
+Measure the length and width of the room, then multiply to get square footage.

 | Room Size | Square Footage |